Skip to content

 The UK Independence Party was founded in 1993 by London School of Economics academic Alan Sked, initially as an anti-EU pressure group advocating British withdrawal from the European Community.
 Under Nigel Farage's leadership from 2006, UKIP transformed into a mass-membership populist party, winning the 2014 European Parliament elections with 27.5% of the vote and becoming the first party other than Labour or the Conservatives to win a UK-wide election in over a century.

 UKIP's historical significance lies in forcing the 2016 referendum that reshaped British politics for a generation.
-As an active organisation it is now marginal, with Reform UK having absorbed its populist-right electoral Coalition.
+As an active organisation it is now marginal; Reform UK has absorbed its populist-right electoral Coalition and Restore Britain has emerged as a further splinter.
 The party's trajectory illustrates how single-issue movements can achieve their objective and then face irrelevance, while the broader political energy they generate finds new institutional homes.